skyfrk/dhbw-vs-latex-template/README.md

 Feel free to [open an issue](https://github.com/Skyfr3ak/dhbw-vs-latex-template/issues) if you discovered a bug or want to submit a feature request.
 If you have questions about LaTeX in general have a look at the [resources section](#Resources).

+### Tasks to work on

+* Improve the documentation on how to use this template.
+* Find a way to improve build times.

 ### Unresolved issues

 * `\usepackage[parfill]{parskip}` throws a warning.